Skip to content

 The former Rock Life assurance at 15 New Bridge Street

-Between the graceful, Georgian Bridewell Hospital Gatehouse (N. 14) and the more ornate Victorian London Missionary Society (N. 16-18) rises an elegant facade, at N. 15 New Bridge Street.
-Published sources do not list an architect for what appears to be an Edwardian facade applied to two existing, adjoining Georgian terrace houses.
-Buildings of England merely says that the “early 19 C. fabric may survive behind Edwardian facade”.
+Between the graceful, Georgian Bridewell Hospital Gatehouse (N. 14) and the more ornate Victorian London Missionary Society (N. 16-18) rises an elegant façade, at N. 15 New Bridge Street.
+Published sources do not list an architect for what appears to be an Edwardian refacing applied to two existing, adjoining Georgian terrace houses.
+Buildings of England merely states that the “early 19 C. fabric may survive behind Edwardian façade”.

-The astylar, four-storey building is simply organised across six window bays that are divided by simple piers (rusticated in the middle two storeys).
-Above the ground floor / base, a wrought iron continuous balcony marks the piano nobile while a simplified architrave separates the two middle floors from the attic, itself terminating in a cornice.
+The astylar, four-storey building is simply organised across six window bays , with channelled ashlar in the middle two storeys.
+Above the ground floor base, a wrought iron continuous balcony marks the piano nobile while a plain architrave separates the two middle floors from the attic, itself terminating in a cornice.

-Delicate, low-relief carving is applied to the third-storey window aprons, fourth-storey piers and the final entablature.
-The only entrance retained out of the two that once existed is, asymmetrically, to the left.
+Delicate, low-relief carving is applied to the third-storey window aprons, fourth-storey walls and the final entablature.
+The only entrance retained out of the two that once existed is, asymmetrically, placed left.
 Tellingly it corresponds to the position of the doorway of the original left-hand terraced building.
 Overall, it is a fitting and satisfying building; neither calling undue attention to itself nor failing to rise to its location along a major road.

 (*) We have been unable to ascertain the architect who designed the new façade of 15 New Bridge Street.
-Notes by Bradley point out that “RIBA nomination papers for Arthur Let have No. 15 altered for Rock Life Assurance, 1890, but the front hardly seems plausible for then.”.
+Notes by Simon Bradley (author of the latest, 1997 edition of the City of London volume of Buildings of England) point out that “RIBA nomination papers for [architect] Arthur Let have No. 15 altered for Rock Life Assurance, 1890, but the front hardly seems plausible for then.”.
 A thorough research of the Board Minutes of the Rock Life assurance company (1900-1909) shows that Charles Edward Barry was retained on numerous architectural issues surrounding that property but there is no direct attribution of the design to him.
 RIBA’s records do not show an exhaustive list of C. E. Barry’s works, so the potential attribution of this building to him is conjectural.

 1 thought on “Rock Life Assurance”